opentrack/opentrack/README.md

 # Licensing information

-The code originally licensed under GPLv3, new code is required to be legally compatible with it unless resides in separate address space.
+The code originally licensed under GPLv3, new code required legally compatible unless resides in separate address space.

-It's recommended to submit new code under ISC license, it's a shorter boilerplate header than MIT/X11 or new BSD.
+Recommended to submit new code under ISC license, shorter boilerplate header than MIT/X11 or new BSD.